-- FMAT - Fidelity MSCI Materials Index ETF
+- FMAT: The Fidelity MSCI Materials Index ETF

-- JHMA - John Hancock Multifactor Materials ETF
+- JHMA: The John Hancock Multifactor Materials ETF

-- MATF - iShares Edge MSCI Multi-Factor Materials ETF
+- MATF: The iShares Edge MSCI Multi-Factor Materials ETF (inactive)

 No investment is without risk, so make sure you understand the impact of any ETF or your financial strategy or your portfolio.
 However, once you conduct your due diligence, hopefully, you can accomplish some of your investing goals with materials ETFs.